dijs/hvanderdys.github.io/_posts/2012-09-11-put-your-foot-in-your-mouth.markdown

 ---
 published: true
-title: 'Put your Foot in Your Mouth'
+title: Put your Foot in Your Mouth
 layout: post
 ---
 To my readers,